byuccl/dac_sdc_2022/_labs/hls_accelerator.md

 <img src="{% link media/labs/hls_bus.png %}" class="center"></p>

 ## Describing Functionality in C Code
-HLS tools allow you to design hardware using C/C++ code (with some limitations; for example, code that used dynamic memory allocation or recursion isn't supported).
+HLS tools allow you to design hardware using C/C++ code (with some limitations; for example, code that uses dynamic memory allocation or recursion isn't supported).
 To use HLS, you must write your hardware behavior as a C/C++ function, and then run the HLS tools to convert this into a Verilog module.
 The function arguments will become top-level interfaces to your hardware block.

 For this lab, you will implement the the `fill_bitmap_region` function, defined in *bitmap_accelerator.h*: